-- 1. Open your IntelliJ IDEA or Android Studio project. - 2.
-From the menu bar, select Fortify > Analysis Settings. - 3.
-Click the Advanced Options tab. - 4.
-Select the Use Additional SCA Arguments check box. - 5.
+- 3. Select the Use additional SCA options check box. - 4.
 In the Translate and Scan boxes, type command-line options for the translation and scan phases, respectively.

-- For example, if you include the -verbose command-line option, the Fortify Analysis Plugin sends detailed status messages to the console during the analysis.
-For information on the available command-line options and syntax, see the Micro Focus Fortify Static Code Analyzer User Guide. - To change the output location for your scan results, click the button next to the Output results tobox, and then, in the Select output directory dialog box, specify the directory in which to save the analysis results. - 7.
-Click OK.
+For example, if you include the -verbose command-line option, the Fortify Analysis Plugin sends detailed status messages to the console during the analysis.
+For information about the available command-line options and syntax, see the Micro Focus Fortify Static Code Analyzer User Guide.

+5. To change the output location for your analysis results, click Browse to the right of the Output results to box, and then, in the Select output directory dialog box, specify the directory in which to save the results.